 More recently, Brian completed two other documentaries — Marathon for Justice (2016), a film on how pollution and environmental degradation disproportionately affect people of color and Half-Mile, Upwind, On Foot (2019), which tells the story of communities who are working to challenge two different pipeline projects in Pennsylvania that are considered by many to be disruptive, dangerous, and unnecessary.

 Marathon for Justice recently screened in events at Appalachian State University, Wesleyan University, The University of Cincinnati, Loyola University, The University of Montana, Northern Arizona University, California State University San Marcos, The University of Southern Maine, The University of Illinois at Chicago, Western Washington University, and at the University of Colorado Colorado Springs.

-After recently releasing the film, Half-Mile, Upwind, On Foot is now being used as a teaching tool on pipelines and environmental justice by over 50 universities.
+Since being released, Half-Mile, Upwind, On Foot is now being used as a teaching tool on pipelines and environmental justice by over 50 universities.

 Brian holds an MFA in Film and Media Arts from Temple University and an MSW in Social Work from the University of Pennsylvania.